Skip to main content

 Toolmaker

-Toolmakers make the precision tools that are used in manufacturing to create products and parts.
+Toolmakers make precision tools and parts that are used in manufacturing and engineering.

 Average salary (a year)